kissflow/lcnc-sdk-js/packages/custom-form-field-scripts/README.md

-# @kissflow/c3-scripts
+# @kissflow/form-field-scripts

-A collection of scripts to serve, build, test, lint, etc. a @kissflow/c3 app.
+A collection of scripts to serve, build, test, lint, etc. a Kissflow's custom form field project.